damienlayne/damienlayne/README.md

-- 👋 Hi, I’m @schiism
+- 👋 Hi, I’m @damienlayne
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Rust
 - 📫 My discord is layne46
 - 😄 I use any pronouns